 It is granted under Section 60 of the Criminal Justice and Public Order Act 1994.

 Why are Section 60s put in place?

-A Section 60 is put in place if a senior officer believes that people will be:
+A Section 60 is put in place if an Inspector or above believes that people will be:

 - carrying weapons or

 It's there to keep people safe.
 When a Section 60 is in place anyone can be stopped and searched by the police.